I-285/I-20 East Interchange

 - Extending auxiliary lanes on I-285 northbound

-- Extending one auxiliary lane on the I-20 eastbound CD lane to the Wesley Chapel off-ramp
+- Extending one auxiliary lane on the I-20 eastbound CD lanes to the Wesley Chapel Road off-ramp

 - Constructing replacement bridges along I-20 to accommodate the new auxiliary and CD lanes